Estimated reading time: 5 minutes

 Types of Performance Management Tools and Techniques

-Every organization, whether commercial or non-commercial, prefers to monitor their overall progress yearly, monthly, or weekly.
+Every organization, whether commercial or non-commercial, prefers to monitor its overall progress yearly, monthly, or weekly.
 It depends on the amount of work and the type of organization.

 To help organizations to keep a check on the progress of the organization, performance management software and tools are available.
 These tools simplify the work of the organization and provide benefits to the employees.
 These performance management tools are: